 - Pay expenses of administering the probate estate.

-- Pay statutory amounts to the decedent’s surviving spouse or family.
+- Pay statutory amounts to the decedent’s surviving parent or family.

 - Distribute probate assets to beneficiaries.